Formula 1 will alter calendar for coronavirus if needed - WHIZ News

 PARIS (AP) — Formula One is closely monitoring the coronavirus outbreak in China and will modify its race calendar if necessary.

-The last F1 race to be canceled was the Bahrain GP in 2011.
-That decision was made was because of an uprising and violent protests.
+The last F1 race to be canceled was the Bahrain GP in 2011 because of an uprising and violent protests.

-The first race of the 2020 season is the Australian GP in Melbourne on March 15, followed by the Bahrain GP in Sakhir one week later and the inaugural Vietnam GP in Hanoi on April 5.
+The first race of 2020 is the Australian GP in Melbourne on March 15, followed by the Bahrain GP in Sakhir one week later, and the inaugural Vietnam GP in Hanoi on April 5.

-On Wednesday, the indoor track world championships in Nanjing were postponed by a year.
-The event will now be held in March 2021.
+On Wednesday, the indoor athletics world championships in Nanjing were postponed by one year to March 2021.
+The first alpine ski World Cup races next month at one of the 2022 Beijing Olympics courses in Yanqing were also called off.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports